At all times – from Ramses II to Napoleon, from Moses to Hitler to Trump – information has been a political tool.

 The analysis and synthesis

-Highlight key trends that will be used to convert policies into scenarios: best practice analyzes, experts of interventions by research profiles, modeling and simulation, benchmarking, strategic, knowledge maps, maps by GIS, etc.
+Highlight key trends that will be used to convert policies into scenarios: best practice analyzes, experts of interventions by research profiles, modelling and simulation, benchmarking, strategic, knowledge maps, maps by GIS, etc.

 Provide decision makers with scenarios that will facilitate decision-making: multiple choice scenarios, long-term strategies, internal distribution, transition plan, anticipated profits, business plan, etc.